Skip to main content

 Students request that you as a teacher visualize the content of what you say.
 Try to think of methods to visualize what you describe easily in pictures.
 It doesn't have to be lots of effects or different angles, there are easier ways to put in things that activate more senses in the person who is watching and learning.

-The video will also be accessible to more people if you use all the elements that the video medium offers.
-For example, try to stop and put a close-up of a certain step in a lab when you mention it or show a complicated concept in text as well in the image.
+By proper use of the various technical possibilities offered by the video medium, you can enhance the accessibility aspects of the video.
+For example, try to stop and insert a close-up of a certain step in a lab when you mention it or show a complicated concept in text as well in the image.

 Students more often remember a video that is varied in its design and has a lecturer who conveys enthusiasm and energy.